Overview

 In MP4, the "state" we managed

-was information about Pokemon in pokedex.csv
+was information about Pokemon in pokedex.csv and collected Pokemon in collected.csv.

 Each time a user wanted to use a feature of the program, a function(s) would be called behind the screen